Ernest Cable, 1st Baron Cable: Political career

 In 1903, Cable was elected president of the Bengal Chamber of Commerce and from then sat in the Imperial Legislative Council, headed by the Viceroy of India.
 He was nominated Sheriff of Calcutta in 1905 and during his tenure was knighted when George, Prince of Wales and his wife Mary of Teck visited the city in the following year.

 After his return to England by 1913, Cable was invited into the Royal Commission on Indian Finance and Currency and in 1916 he was appointed High Sheriff of Devon.
-In the 1921 New Year's Honours he was raised to Peerage of the United Kingdom with the title Baron Cable, of Ideford, in the County of Devon.
+In the 1921 New Year's Honours he was raised to the Peerage of the United Kingdom with the title Baron Cable, of Ideford, in the County of Devon.

 Personal life

 On 10 October 1888, he married Lilian Sarah, daughter of Weston Joseph Sparkes.

 The couple had three daughters, Noorouz, Ruth and Dawn; and two sons, both named George.
 The first son died at or near birth and was buried on 6 February 1891 in Calcutta, Bengal, India.
 The second son was born on 5 December 1891 at Ideford.
 He was killed in action in the First World War in 1915.

-His eldest daughter, Noorouz Weston Cable, married firstly Major Sir Lionel Cecil William Alexander, 6th Baronet, and secondly Michael Buller.
+His eldest daughter, Noorouz Weston Cable, married, first, Major Sir Lionel Cecil William Alexander, 6th Baronet, and, secondly, Michael Buller.

 His second daughter, Ruth McCarthy Cable, married businessman and public servant Sir Edward Benthall, who followed Lord Cable to Bird and Co. in India; she was the mother of the theatre director Michael Benthall.

 Cable became a widower in 1924, dying three years later in London in 1927; he was buried in Ideford on 31 March.
 With his death, the barony became extinct.

 A Junior Wing House at St Paul's School, Darjeeling, India, where all the houses bear names after colonial age figures, is named after him.